cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-domains.md

 <img class="border" src={useBaseUrl('img/v1/domains/ssl_certificates_overview.png')} /> <br /> <br />

-On this page, you can import an existing SSL/TLS certificate or issue a free auto-renewing **Let's Encrypt**.
+On this page, you can import an existing SSL/TLS certificate or issue a free auto-renewing **Let's Encrypt** certificate.

 ### Let's Encrypt